wApMorty/svelte-query/docs/src/pages/overview.md

 ## You talked me into it, so what now?

-- Learn Svelte Query at your own pace with our amazingly thorough [Walkthough Guide](../installation) and [API Reference](../reference/useQuery)
+- Learn Svelte Query at your own pace with our amazingly thorough [Walkthrough Guide](../installation) and [API Reference](../reference/useQuery)